Dubai Mall

-Twice delayed, Dubai Mall opened on 4 November 2008, with about 1000 retailers, marking the world's second largest-ever mall opening in retail history behind West Edmonton Mall.
-However, it does not have the most gross leasable space, and is surpassed in that category by nineteen malls including the New South China Mall, which is the world's second-largest, Golden Resources Mall, SM City North Edsa, and SM Mall of Asia.
+Dubai Mall (دبي مول) is the largest shopping mall in Dubai.
+The mall is part of Downtown Dubai and is located adjacent to the Burj Khalifa.
+It includes over 1,200 shops.

+History

+Dubai Mall was inaugurated on 4 November 2008, with about 1000 retailers.

+In 2011, Dubai Mall was the most visited building in the world and it attracted over 54 million visitors.

+In January 2023, the shopping mall announced that it was officially changing its name from "The Dubai Mall" to "Dubai Mall".
+Dubai Mall has received a record 105 million visitors in 2023, a jump of over 19 per cent from the previous year which had 88 million visitors.

+In June 2024, real estate developer Emaar Properties announced a 1.5 billion dirham ($408 million) expansion of the Dubai Mall.

 Statistics

-The Dubai Mall recorded 61,000 tickets sold for the Dubai Aquarium and Discovery Centre in the first five days, following its opening.
-The Dubai Mall hosted over 37 million visitors in 2009, and attracts more than 750,000 visitors every week.
-In 2010, it hosted 47 million visitors, and saw an increase in foot traffic by about 27 percent over 2009, despite the economic crisis (a consequence of real estate bubble burst).
-In 2012, Dubai Mall continued to hold the title of the world's most-visited shopping and leisure destination, and attracted more than 65 million visitors, an increase of more than 20 percent compared to the 54 million recorded in 2011.
-It attracted more visitors than New York City which welcomed over 52 million visitors in 2012, and Los Angeles which had 41 million visitors.
+Dubai Mall recorded 61,000 tickets sold for the Dubai Aquarium and Discovery Centre in the first five days, following its opening.
+Dubai Mall hosted over 37 million visitors in 2009, and attracts more than 750,000 visitors every week.
+In 2010, it had 47 million visitors, and saw an increase in foot traffic by about 27 percent over 2009, despite the economic crisis (a consequence of the real estate bubble burst).
+In 2012, Dubai Mall continued to hold the title as the world's most-visited shopping and leisure destination, and attracted more than 65 million visitors, an increase of more than 20 percent compared to the 54 million recorded in 2011.
+It attracted more visitors than New York City which welcomed over 52 million visitors that year, and Los Angeles which had 41 million visitors.
 The number also surpasses visitor arrivals to all landmark leisure destinations and theme parks in the world including Times Square (39.2 million), Central Park (38 million), and Niagara Falls (22.5 million).

 Description

-At over 13 e6sqft (equivalent in size to more than 50 football fields), The Dubai Mall has a total internal floor area of 5.9 e6sqft and leasable space of 3.77 e6sqft, about the same as the West Edmonton Mall.
+At over 13 e6sqft (equivalent in size to more than 50 football pitches), Dubai Mall has a total internal floor area of 5.9 e6sqft and leasable space of 3.77 e6sqft, about the same as the West Edmonton Mall.

-It also has a 250-room luxury hotel, 22 cinema screens plus 120 restaurants and cafes.
-The Mall has over 14,000 parking spaces across 3 car parks, with valet services and a car locator ticketing system.
+It also has 22 cinema screens plus 120 restaurants and cafes.
+The mall has over 14,000 parking spaces across 3 car parks, with valet services and a car locator ticketing system.
 The mall has won five awards – two awards at the Retail Future Project Awards at Mapic, Cannes, in 2004, for Best Retail Development Scheme (Large) and Best Use of Lighting in a Retail Environment and the Dubai Mall brochure collected three awards at the Summit Creative Awards 2005 in Portland, Oregon – the Gold award for: Best Art Direction / Graphic Design, Silver award for Best 4-colour B2B Brochure, and a Judges Special Recognition award.

-The Mall also features the Olympic-sized Dubai Ice Rink for recreational skating and to watch the Emirates Ice Hockey League games and the Emirates A380 Experience, an Airbus A380 aircraft simulator and said Experience will let visitors control the world's largest passenger aircraft around city scenes and famous landmarks.
-They can take off, land, ascend and do whatever they like with the help of a trainer.
+The Mall also features an Olympic-sized ice rink for recreational skating and Emirates Ice Hockey League games, as well as the Emirates A380 Experience, an Airbus A380 aircraft simulator.